rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-11-59fc42b41aa07329-download-of-penalty-report-for-modification-of-client-codes-of-non-institutional.md

 source: bse
 stocks: []
 tags:
-- penalty-report
 - client-code-modification
-- non-institutional-trades
 - compliance
-- trading-members
 - equity
+- non-institutional-trades
+- penalty
+- trading-member
 title: Download of Penalty Report for Modification of Client Codes of Non-Institutional Trades (All Segments)
 ---